MADS696ss25group4/milestone2/README.md

 Most of the data files necessary for running all notebooks are included in this repo.
 For those that are missing:

-* The US County shape files used in Maps.ipynb is available [here](https://www2.census.gov/geo/tiger/TIGER2024/COUNTY/tl_2024_us_county.zip)
+* The US County shape files used in Maps.ipynb are available in a zip file [here](https://www2.census.gov/geo/tiger/TIGER2024/COUNTY/tl_2024_us_county.zip)
 * The 10Gb full Individuals and Households Program - Valid Registrations file, used in the fema_registrations_aggregate_attempt notebook, is availble [here](https://www.fema.gov/openfema-data-page/individuals-and-households-program-valid-registrations-v2)

 ## About the project team